ericbutler555/eb-grid/README.md

 Also:

-eb-grid is currently just **3.8 kb minified, and just 1.0 kb gzipped.** So there's basically zero performance impact.
+eb-grid is currently just **5.2 kb minified, and just 1.2 kb gzipped.** So there's almost zero performance impact.

 It also **does not interfere** with, and can be used in the same project alongside, other responsive grids like Bootstrap and Foundation (as long as you're using them on separate elements).
 So you can use eb-grid as a patch to handle just a certain section, or slowly phase it into a legacy code base.